 Baking Soda and Vinegar.
 That’s it!
 Sprinkle the baking soda around your toilet bowl and spray on the vinegar.
 You can add some essential oil to the vinegar if you prefer for a cleaning fragrance.
 Clean as usual.
 Finished!
 Cheap!

-So with a little planning you can make some serious cleaners at home, all by yourself for a fraction of the price!
+So with a little planning, you can make some serious homemade cleaning products, all by yourself for a fraction of the price!

 Which homemade cleaning products would you be keen to try out at home?
 If you have any recipes for cleaning products, we’d love to add them to our list.
 Tell us in the comments below.